 Mission, vision and history

 Learn about the Alaska State School for Deaf and Hard of Hearing's vision and how it got its start in 1972.
-ASSDHH mission and vision
+AKSDHH mission and values

-The educational philosophy of ASSDHH is based on our core values and the belief of child-centered learning.
+The educational philosophy of AKSDHH is based on our core values and the belief of child-centered learning.
 Each child’s individual needs, identified in the IEP, are first and foremost in determining the communication mode in each classroom.
-Learn more about the core values goals in ASSDHH's Strategic Plan.
+Learn more about the core values goals in AKSDHH's Strategic Plan.

 Curriculum content is accessible to students through auditory, visual and written media, including American Sign Language (ASL), auditory training and amplification, conceptually accurate signed English, spoken and written English, gestures, pantomime, reading and writing.